rodneyshupe/Cookbook/Recipes/Entrees/Seafood/PrawnAndScallopStirFry.rst

 Directions
 ----------

-1. Pat dry prawns and scallops and season with salt and pepper.
-In a medium hot pan saute prawns and scallops in olive oil until golden brown, then set aside.
+1. Pat prawns and scallops dry and season with salt and pepper.
+In medium hot pan, saute prawns and scallops in olive oil until golden brown, then set aside.
-2. Add sausage to now empty pan and fry until browned, about 3 min.
-Add carrot, and celery and cook for about 3 minutes.
-Add mushrooms, red pepper and ginger, cook until vegetables just beginning to soften, about 3-5 minutes.
+2. Add sausage to now-empty pan and fry until browned, about 3 min.
+Add carrot and celery and cook for about 3 minutes.
+Add mushrooms, red pepper, and ginger and cook until vegetables just begin to soften, about 3-5 minutes.
-3. Add paprika, turmeric, cayenne pepper, and thyme, and cook for 30 seconds.
+3. Add paprika, turmeric, cayenne pepper, and thyme and cook for 30 seconds.
-   Add orange juice, bring to a boil and simmer for 2 minutes, add prawns and scallops back to the pan along with peanuts and reheat.
+   Add orange juice, bring to boil, and simmer for 2 minutes.
+Add prawns and scallops back to pan along with peanuts and reheat.
 Serve over rice.